 and energy to the 18-year-old organization, as well as the city’s youth

 “We could not be more pleased that Gary will be taking the helm of our New York chapter at such a pivotal moment,” said Terri Sorensen, national president of Friends of the Children.
 “He is a truly beloved figure in the Friends of the Children community.
 His leadership skills and passion for empowering communities and the youth we serve will be absolutely essential to the continued success in the chapter.
 He will also be a critical network leader as we rapidly expand nationally.”

-“I am a big believer in thinking globally and acting locally,” says Clemons.
-“I will miss the Portland Friends community I have grown to love over the past 10 years, but I am deeply grateful for this opportunity to lead the New York chapter.
-I look forward to getting back home to the east coast where I can collaborate with and learn from key partners to build a stronger community for the youth we serve.”
+“I am a big believer in thinking globally and acting locally,” said Clemons.
+“I will miss the Portland Friends community I have grown to love over the past ten years, but I am deeply grateful for this opportunity to lead the New York chapter.
+I look forward to getting back home to the east coast, where I can collaborate with and learn from key partners to build a stronger community for the youth we serve.”

 In high school, he was introduced a track coach who helped change his path.
 His story of escaping gangs and violence to play football was the subject of a Los Angeles Times article in 1995.